weaveworks/weave/site/ipam.md

 ## <a name="manual"></a>Mixing automatic and manual allocation

+You can start containers with a mixture of automatically-allocated addresses and manually-chosen addresses in the same range, but you may find that the automatic allocator has already reserved a specific address that you wanted.

-If you want to start containers with a mixture of automatically-allocated addresses and manually-chosen addresses, *and have the containers communicate with each other*, you can choose a `--ipalloc-range` that is smaller than `--ip-default-subnet`, For example, if you launch weave with:
+To reserve a range for manual allocation in the same subnet as the automatic allocator, you can specify an `--ipalloc-range` that is smaller than `--ip-default-subnet`, For example, if you launch weave with: